Ojakoo/github-tg-bot/README.md

 ## Github webhook

-Set <DEPLOY_ADDRESS>/api/github as webhook address and your CHAT_ID value as secret in github.
-These need to be same for octokit/webhooks.
+Set <DEPLOY_ADDRESS>/api/github/<chat_id> as webhook address and your <GITHUB_SECRET> env value as secret in github.
+Application logic for handling github messages is in /api/github/[chat_id].ts.
+Note that the <GITHUB_SECRET> value is global and used for all github webhooks.

 ## Telegram webhook

 For receiving messages from chats.
-Set webhook with https://api.telegram.org/bot<BOT_TOKEN>/setWebhook?url=<DEPLOY_ADDRESS>/api/webhook
+Set webhook with https://api.telegram.org/bot<BOT_TOKEN>/setWebhook?url=<DEPLOY_ADDRESS>/api/telegram.
+Application for handling telegram messages is in /api/telegram.ts.

 ## Run